AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky is a runner, cyclist, code sleuth, and part-time alien.
+Abdallah Mekky is a runner, futsal player, freestyle footballer, developer, designer and an engineer based in Cairo, Egypt.